BlaiseAtCTS/Training-Notes/Testing/Automation Testing.md

 @BeforeTest - initialize WebDriver (void init()).
 @AfterTest - (void tearDown()).
 Works like finally, driver.quit().

+## Static vs Dynamic locator:
+Static: if id or other attribute remains the same between page loads.
+Dynamic: the opposite.
+    We can use partial matches or relative xpath to locate. cssSelector("input[id^='user']") -> any id that starts with user.

 ## Dynamic Locator:
 When you dont have any id attribute for an element, we can use XPath.